Organoids of head and neck tumors for treatment optimization and biomarker identification

 Royal Netherlands Academy of Arts and Sciences (KNAW), Utrecht, Netherlands

-In this study, organoids were prepared from tumor tissues of HNC patients (head neck cancer, tumors of the head and neck region, including squamous cell carcinomas and salivary gland adenocarcinomas) and characterized by immunohistochemistry and DNA sequencing.
-An HNC biobank of 110 models, including 65 tumor models, was established.
+In this study, organoids were prepared from tumor tissues of HNC patients (head neck cancer, tumors of the head and neck region, characterized by immunohistochemistry and DNA sequencing and a biobank was established.
+In addition to organoids of the most common HNC tumor type 'squamous cell carcinoma', the biobank also contains organoids of rare tumour types such as salivary gland tumors or intestinal-type adenocarcinoma.

 Organoids have the potential to serve as a diagnostic tool in personalized medicine for HNC.
 The response of organoids to radiotherapy (RT) in vitro showed a trend mimicking clinical response, indicating the predictive potential of patient-derived organoids.
 In addition, organoids could be used for biomarker discovery and validation.